 - open-ended questions cards for comprehension.

-Print off the cards on thick paper so they can be re-used time and again!
+Print off the cards on cardstock so they can be re-used time and again!

 Signs for Around the School

-You may not think of an A4 page as a label, but you can turn it into one!
+You may not think of a letter-sized page as a label, but you can turn it into one!

 This type of label from the label creator is perfect for making signs for around your classroom, and even your school.